space-concordia-robotics/robotics-prototype/README.md

 - You should be prompted once (maybe more) for sudo password.
 Apart from that, you can can sit back and relax :slightly_smiling_face:

-To use the automatic setup script you must first clone the repo using the command below.
-Make sure that you do not have a file named `robotics-prototype` in `/home/$USER/Programming` or it will be overwritten.
+To use the automatic setup script you must first clone the repo using the command below. **Make sure that you do not have a directory named `robotics-prototype` in `/home/$USER/Programming` or it will be overwritten.**
 ```
 $ git clone --recursive https://github.com/space-concordia-robotics/robotics-prototype ~/Programming/robotics-prototype
 ```